-- · our ability to enroll subjects in our planned clinical trials; - results of the clinical trials, and the results of trials of our competitors or those of other companies in our market sector; - regulatory approval of ciforadenant, CPI-006, CPI-818 and our other product candidates, or limitations to specific label indications or patient populations for its use, or changes or delays in the regulatory review process;
+- our ability to enroll subjects in our planned clinical trials; - results of the clinical trials, and the results of trials of our competitors or those of other companies in our market sector; - regulatory approval of mupadolimab, CPI-818, ciforadenant and our other product candidates, or limitations to specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - Angel Pharmaceuticals' ability to develop and commercialize product candidates in China; - regulatory developments in the United States and foreign countries; - changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system;

-- regulatory developments in the United States and foreign countries; - changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system; - the success or failure of our efforts to acquire, license or develop additional product candidates; - · innovations or new products developed by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - manufacturing, supply or distribution delays or shortages; - · any changes to our relationship with any manufacturers, suppliers, collaborators or other strategic partners; - · achievement of expected product sales and profitability; - · variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical sector and issuance of securities analysts' reports or recommendations; - trading volume of our common stock; - an inability to obtain additional funding; - · sales of our stock by insiders and stockholders; - general economic, industry and market conditions other events or factors, many of which are beyond our control, including recession or depression resulting from the current COVID-19 pandemic; - · additions or departures of key personnel; and - · intellectual property, product liability or other litigation against us.
+- the success or failure of our efforts to acquire, license or develop additional product candidates; - innovations or new products developed by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - manufacturing, supply or distribution delays or shortages; - any changes to our relationship with any manufacturers, suppliers, collaborators or other strategic partners; - achievement of product sales and profitability; - variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical sector and issuance of securities analysts' reports or recommendations; - trading volume of our common stock; - an inability to obtain additional funding; - sales of our stock by insiders and stockholders; - general economic, industry and market conditions other events or factors, many of which are beyond our control, including recession or depression resulting from the current COVID-19 pandemic; - additions or departures of key personnel; and - intellectual property, product liability or other litigation against us.